Rent Control in Irvington, NJ

 Frequently Asked Questions

-Does Irvington Township, NJ have rent control?
+Does Irvington, NJ have rent control?

-Yes, Irvington Township has a local rent control ordinance that limits how much landlords can raise rent annually.
+Yes, Irvington has a local rent control ordinance that limits how much landlords can raise rent annually.
 The current cap is 4.0% per year.

 You can use the RentCheckMe address checker to get an initial assessment.
-For official confirmation, contact the Irvington Township Rent Control Board or check their website.
+For official confirmation, contact the Irvington Rent Control Board or check their website.

-Get notified when rent laws change in Irvington Township
+Get notified when rent laws change in Irvington

 We'll email you if the rent cap, coverage rules, or tenant protections change — no spam, unsubscribe any time.